FactomProject/ptnet-eventstore/fatip.md

     Current state is calculated by adding the transaction state vector to the output state from the most recent valid transition

-    A state transition that contains a negative output value is considered invalid.
+    Any state transition that results in a vector containing a negative scalar output is considered invalid.

 For a contract that has defined input and output addresses, it is required for the public key signature to match the input address.
 * This could be extended to provide for multi-sig inputs, but currently that is not defined behavior.